Nazulka/Visit-Kyrgyzstan/README.md

     * The form has been connected to EmailJS and allows users to send emails directly, using client-side technologies, without a need for a server.
 Upon clicking on the "Submit" button of the form, users will see a SweetAlert2 custom popup box to inform them if it has been successful / failed.

 * _**Footer**_
     * Footer is designed using Bootstrap and is located on the bottom of the page.
 It takes up the whole width of the screen on all devices.
     * The social media icons are placed in the middle of the bar and change color on hover to let the users know they are clickable.
 Icons are linked to the external social media websites and open in new tabs.
     * Copyright info is placed underneath the social media icons.

 ### Future Features

-* To add _**Itinerary Examples**_ to give prospective visitors an idea of where can they go what can they do on their next visit.
 * To add _**Hotel Recommendations**_ - web links to hotel and booking sites.
 * To add a _**Travel Blog**_ to the website that could also be posted on the website's social media pages.
-Some of the ideas for the blog:
+Some of the ideas for the blog include:
     * Advice for first-time travellers
-    * What to pack when you're going on a trip
+    * What to pack when you're going to Kyrgyzstan
     * Tips for families with young children
-    * Top 10 must see places in Kyrgyzstan
+    * Top 10 must see places
 * To integrate _**Customer Reviews**_ section to the website, as this would enchance customers' confidence in using the website.

 ## Testing
 ___